-- SC6.5.1 The student may appeal, in writing, to the University Secretary against the decision of the University Disciplinary Committee.
-The appeal must be submitted within ten working days of the receipt of the outcome and may be made on the following grounds: - There was a serious procedural irregularity in the conduct of the University Disciplinary Committee which resulted in an unfair decision; - ii) New evidence is now available which might have caused the Committee to reach a different conclusion, but could not have been made available at the time of the Committee hearing; or - iii) The student can substantiate a claim that the penalty imposed was unreasonable or out with the penalties set out in section SC6.4.1. - SC6.5.2 The University Secretary will arrange for the Principal and Vice Chancellor to consider the appeal together with the documented reasons for the findings of the University Disciplinary Committee. - SC6.5.3 The Principal and Vice Chancellor will notify the appellant of the outcome within fifteen days of receipt of the appeal.
-This notification will include confirmation that the appellant has now reached completion of the University's procedures with regard to the matter. - SC6.5.4 If the Principal and Vice Chancellor allows the appeal he/she may review or quash the penalty imposed. - SC6.5.5 The decision of the Principal and Vice Chancellor will be final. - SC6.5.6 If a student remains dissatisfied following the communication referenced in section SC6.5.3 above, information on external appeals can be found in section SC10.
+SC6.5.1 The student may appeal, in writing, to the University Secretary against the decision of the University Disciplinary Committee.
+The appeal must be submitted within ten working days of the receipt of the outcome and may be made on the following grounds:

+- There was a serious procedural irregularity in the conduct of the University Disciplinary Committee which resulted in an unfair decision; - ii) New evidence is now available which might have caused the Committee to reach a different conclusion, but could not have been made available at the time of the Committee hearing.
+In such cases an explanation/evidence as to why the material could not have been made available for the Committee should be provided.; or - iii) The student can substantiate a claim that the penalty imposed was unreasonable or out with the penalties set out in section SC6.4.1. - SC6.5.2 The University Secretary will arrange for the Principal and Vice Chancellor or their nominee to consider the appeal together with the documented reasons for the findings of the University Disciplinary Committee. - SC6.5.3 The Principal and Vice Chancellor or their nominee will notify the appellant of the outcome within fifteen days of receipt of the appeal.
+This notification will include confirmation that the appellant has now reached completion of the University's procedures with regard to the matter. - SC6.5.4 If the Principal and Vice Chancellor allows the appeal theymay review or quash the penalty imposed. - SC6.5.5 The decision of the Principal and Vice Chancellor will be final. - SC6.5.6 If a student remains dissatisfied following the communication referenced in section SC6.5.3 above, information on external appeals can be found in section SC10.